-Whole eggs (with the yolks) are undeniably high in cholesterol.
-In fact, they’re the major source of cholesterol in most people's diets.
+Whole eggs (with the yolks) are indeed high in cholesterol.
+In fact, they’re a significant source of cholesterol in the standard American diet.

 However, based on the latest research, health organizations in many countries no longer recommend restricting cholesterol intake.

-That being said, just because a food is high in cholesterol, it doesn’t necessarily raise cholesterol levels in the blood.
+However, just because a food is high in cholesterol doesn’t necessarily mean it raises cholesterol levels in your blood.

-Bottom Line: Two large whole eggs contain 422 mg of cholesterol, which exceeds the maximum daily limit that was in place for many decades.
-However, this restriction on dietary cholesterol has now been removed.
+Two large whole eggs contain 411 mg of cholesterol, which exceeds the maximum daily limit that was in place for many decades.
+However, this restriction on dietary cholesterol has now been lifted.

 Although it may seem logical that dietary cholesterol would raise blood cholesterol levels, it usually doesn’t work that way.

-Also, let's keep in mind that cholesterol isn’t a “bad” substance.
-It is actually involved in various processes in the body, such as:
+Also, keep in mind that cholesterol isn’t a “bad” substance.
+It is actually involved in various processes in your body, such as:

-Last but not least, cholesterol is found in every single cell membrane in your body.
-Without it, humans wouldn't exist.
+Last but not least, cholesterol is an essential component of every cell membrane in your body, making it necessary for survival.

-Bottom Line: When you eat eggs or other cholesterol-rich foods, your liver produces less cholesterol.
+When you eat eggs or other cholesterol-rich foods, your liver produces less cholesterol.
 As a result, your blood cholesterol levels will likely stay about the same or increase slightly while your HDL to LDL ratio remains the same.

 Several controlled studies have examined how eggs affect heart disease risk factors.
 The findings are mostly positive or neutral.

-What’s more, consuming eggs as part of a low-carb diet improves markers of heart disease in people with insulin resistance or type 2 diabetes.
-This includes the size and shape of LDL particles (9, 10, 11).
+What’s more, consuming eggs as part of a low carb diet improves markers of heart disease in people with insulin resistance or type 2 diabetes.
+This includes the size and shape of LDL particles (

-One study followed pre-diabetics who were on a carb-restricted diet.
-Those who consumed whole eggs experienced better insulin sensitivity and greater improvements in heart health markers than those who ate egg whites (10).
+One study followed prediabetics who were on a carb-restricted diet.
+Those who consumed whole eggs experienced better insulin sensitivity and greater improvements in heart health markers than those who ate egg whites (

-In another study, pre-diabetic people on low-carb diets ate 3 eggs per day for 12 weeks.
-They had fewer inflammatory markers than those who consumed an egg substitute on an otherwise identical diet (11).
+In another study, prediabetic people on low-carb diets ate 3 eggs per day for 12 weeks.
+They had fewer inflammatory markers than those who consumed an egg substitute on an otherwise identical diet (